lizzieanthony/Recipe-Share/README.md

 # Recipe Share

 This is my Phase 2 (React) project throught Flatiron School.
 This site allows you to view shared recipes and share your own.
+The site features client side routing, useState, click events, user interaction in a form, and a custom hook for the useFetch.
+I hope you enjoy!

 ## Open on your local machine: